alldayiwonder/ny_caa_permitParser/README.md

 * pandas

 ### Background:
-Industrial facilities that emit contaminants to the air in New York State, unless specifically exempted, are required to obtain a Title V permit, a state facility permit, or a registration certificate from the New York State Department of Environmental Conservation as required under the Clean Air Act (CAA).
+Industrial facilities that emit contaminants to the air in New York State, unless exempt, are required to obtain a Title V permit, a state facility permit, or a registration certificate from the New York State Department of Environmental Conservation.
+This is required under the Clean Air Act (CAA).
 Issued permits become final after a required public notice and comment period and are renewed regularly.
 These documents hold a variety of information about the facility, including specifics on pollution limitations, controls, and/or monitoring requirements.
-This information is used every day by organizations, government, researchers, and others to understand a given facility.
+This information is used every day by organizations, government, researchers, and others to understand a given facility and potential impacts to communities and the environment.

 NYS CAA permits are housed here: http://www.dec.ny.gov/chemical/32249.html

-### Problem:
+### Parser:
 These environmental permits hold important information and the data is not accessible in machine-readable format.
 There is no requirement as of 2015 at the State or Federal level to release data in a usable format.

-### Solution:
-Create a Python script to read through each permit and parse important information into machine-readable format.
+This project produces a Python script that reads through each permit and parses important information into machine-readable format.

 ### Outline of information to be parsed: